Who we are

 The departments affiliated to the Centre include Philosophy, English and Comparative Literary Studies, The School of Modern Languages and Cultures, History of Art, Classics, and Film & Television Studies.
 All members of the University and the wider community are, however, welcome to attend our events.

-The Centre is run by Co-Directors, Eileen John and Nick Lawrence, with the assistance of the other members of the CRPLA Managing Committee, including representatives of the postgraduate community – see the full list of staff associated with the work of the Centre here.
+The Centre is currently run by Co-Directors Antonia HofstatterLink opens in a new window, Dan Katz and Christine Achinger, with the assistance of the other members of the CRPLA Managing Committee, including representatives of the postgraduate community – see the full list of staff associated with the work of the Centre here.

 What we do